Pasadena, California: Education

-The Le Cordon Bleu College of Culinary Arts (formerly known as the California School of Culinary Arts) is located at East Green Street and South Madison Avenue.
-The school offers the Le Cordon Bleu accreditation and has two campuses in Pasadena.
+The Le Cordon Bleu College of Culinary Arts (formerly known as the California School of Culinary Arts) was located at East Green Street and South Madison Avenue.
+The school offered the Le Cordon Bleu accreditation and has two campuses in Pasadena.
+After a major restructuring and retreat from the US market by Le Cordon Bleu in 2016, culinary education is now offered in Pasadena by the Institute of Culinary Education on East Green Street.

 Pacific Oaks College is located next to Pasadena's National Historic Landmark, the Gamble House.

 Providence Christian College is located on the north side of Pasadena.

 Art Center College of Design has two campuses in Pasadena—a Hillside Campus in the San Rafael Hills overlooking the Rose Bowl and South Campus at the southern edge of town.
 Art Center offers several visual and applied art programs.